Genericity on curves and applications: pseudo-integrable billiards, Eaton lenses and gap distributions: Introduction

 In the paper \cite{Dra-Ra} where Dragovi\'c and Radnovi\'c introduce \emph{billiards in ellipses with barriers} as a new class of pseudo-integrable billiards, a key observation is that any given billiard trajectory in an ellipse with a barrier can be mapped, by a suitable change of coordinates, to a trajectory of a billiard in a rectangle with a barrier (see Proposition~\ref{prop:DraRa_reduction} in \S~\ref{sec:ellipses_proof}).
 Billiards in \emph{rational polygonal tables} (such as the rectangle with a barrier) have been successfully studied in the past decades through their connection with \emph{Teichm\"uller dynamics}.
 A classical construction allows us to \emph{unfold} the billiard to a translation surface (a surface with an almost everywhere Euclidean metric, see \S~\ref{sec:translation_surf}) so that the billiard trajectory becomes a trajectory of the linear flow (i.e. a flat geodesic) on the surface and in virtue of a milestone result in Teichm\"uller dynamics, Masur's criterium (see Theorem~\ref{thm:Masur} in \S~\ref{sec:translation_surf}), unique ergodicity follows if one can show that the corresponding translation surface is \emph{Birkhoff generic} for the Teichm\"uller flow (see \S~\ref{sec;concept} for the definition).

 Let us remark that a celebrated result by Kerkhoff, Masur and Smillie \cite{Ke-Ma-Sm} from the '$80$s guarantees that in any rational billiard, the billiard flow in almost every direction is uniquely ergodic.
 Unfortunately, this result does not yield any information about trajectories in pseudo-integrable billiards.
 Indeed, as one changes the direction of the trajectory considered in the elliptical billiard (and hence its \emph{caustic}), the \emph{parameters} of the corresponding rectangular billiard table (such as lengths of sides and barrier) change too (while the slope of the image trajectories by the change of coordinates is fixed and equal to $\pm 1$) and describe a one-parameter family, or \emph{curve}, in the moduli space of translation surfaces.
+Some sufficient condition on the tangent vectors to a curve under which one can show unique ergodicity for a.e. parameter were described by Minsky and Weiss in \cite{Mi-We14}, exploiting their previous work in \cite{Mi-We02} (see also the comment after Corollary \ref{cor:unique_ergodicity} in \S~\ref{sec:Birkhoff_tori}).
 Finding suitable conditions on a curve of translation surfaces so that \emph{almost every point on the curve} is Birkhoff generic is currently a widely open problem.
 In our setup, fortunately, the translation surfaces which are obtained by unfolding are all double covers of flat tori and thus the problem reduces to a homogeneous dynamics setup.
 The analogous result on genericity for almost every point on a curve in the space of affine lattices which we need is the first of our main results presented in the next section, see Theorem \ref{thm;equi} and Corollary~\ref{cor:gencurve} in \S~\ref{sec;concept}.